ligato/docs/docs/plugins/vpp-plugins.md

 ### Interface Types

-This table contains the interface type name and notes.
-Any words labeled as `code` correspond to message names or field names contained in the interface proto file.
+The following table contains the interface type name and notes.
+Any words labeled as `code` correspond to message names or field names contained in the interface proto.

 | Type| Description |